Vocal cord disorders

 You will need to make certain sounds so your doctor can see your vocal cords in action.
 The examination may be videotaped so your doctor can analyze it later.
 This is all that is needed to diagnose most cases of laryngitis, vocal cord nodules and polyps.

 In some cases, your doctor may recommend an acoustic analysis.
-This is a series of tests that measure the quality of your voice, including its pitch stability, range and intensity.
+This is a series of tests that measure the quality of your voice including its pitch stability, range, and intensity.
 Often, these tests are used when vocal cords are paralyzed or if a growth must be removed surgically.
 Using the test results, doctors and voice therapists can judge the amount of improvement after treatment.

 Cancer of the larynx can look similar to a noncancerous growth or a contact ulcer.
-If an abnormality is found on the vocal cords, your doctor may do a biopsy.
+If an abnormality is found on the vocal cords, your doctor may require a biopsy.
 A biopsy involves removing a tiny sample of the affected vocal cord tissue so it can be examined in a laboratory.

 Additional tests, such as a computed tomography (CT) scan or MRI, may be required in some cases.

-- Contact ulcers – It can take a long time for contact ulcers to heal.
+- Contact ulcers: It can take a long time for contact ulcers to heal.
 Some doctors recommend resting your voice for a minimum of six weeks.
 If the ulcers are caused by acid reflux, the reflux problem must be treated to keep your vocal cords healthy.

-- Vocal cord tumors – Noncancerous tumors generally do not go away.
+- Vocal cord tumors: Noncancerous tumors generally do not go away.
 They must be removed surgically.
 Cancerous tumors must be treated immediately to prevent the cancer from spreading.
 Untreated cancer of the larynx leads to death.

 To prevent disorders related to acid reflux (including contact ulcers and laryngitis), see your doctor to treat the reflux.
 Medications can help to control stomach acid.
 Lifestyle changes also help some people.
 Changes include:

-- Eating smaller meals to avoid overfilling the stomach
+- eating smaller meals to avoid overfilling the stomach

-- Not eating or snacking three to four hours before sleeping to make sure all food is well digested before you lie flat
+- not eating or snacking three to four hours before sleeping to make sure all food is well digested before you lie flat

-- Raising the head of your bed a few inches to keep your head and upper chest higher than your stomach
+- raising the head of your bed a few inches to keep your head and upper chest higher than your stomach

-- Avoiding alcohol, caffeine, fatty foods, chocolate and peppermint, which may trigger heartburn
+- avoiding alcohol, caffeine, fatty foods, chocolate, and peppermint, which may trigger heartburn.

 If you use an inhaled corticosteroid medicine to treat asthma or other lung disease, you may be able to prevent vocal cord muscle weakness.
 Use a spacer device that catches large medicine droplets too heavy to be carried deep into your lung airways.
 These large droplets can otherwise settle in your throat and trachea, where they can cause side effects.